Balanjani/44643Sec03Team01Spring2024FinalProject/README.md

 #### Role: Backend
 #### Responsibilities: Designing the models of the app using enums, structs, and classes.
 Data Management, Server – side management, API Development, Performance Optimization, Security.

+## SPRINT 02:
+### Balanjani Kamasani
+Illustrated a outline desing of the Munch Map app.
+### Srinivas Mane
+I had Completed explation of illustrated design as document.
+### Tarun Yada
+I had categorized the desing and functionaliuties.